 Educational & Outreach Activities

-As part of our initial surveys, we conducted on farm consultations with all participating farmers (43).
+As part of our initial surveys in year one, we conducted on-farm consultations with all participating farmers (43).
 In year two we conducted subsequent follow-up consultations with half of the participants (20), for a total of 63 on-farm consultations.
-We have conducted two on-farm demonstrations open to participants, two in year one and two in year two; one on pruning, one on variety identification, one on nutrient management and one on agroforestry approaches, each attended by ~25 participants.
+We have conducted four on-farm demonstrations open to participants, two in year one and two in year two; one on pruning, one on variety identification, one on nutrient management and one on agroforestry approaches, each attended by ~25 participants.
 We have conducted one tour through the USDA germplasm collection to share about variety differences and access, attended by ~30 participants in year one.
 In year two we have created two fact-sheets: one on pruning and one on nutrient management.
-We have given ten presentations, one at the Hawaii State Farmers Union United on breadfruit grafting and propagation attended by ~50 participants, two at Hawaii Farmer Union chapters for Waimanalo and Maui on general breadfruit growing practices each attended by ~30 participants, one at the USDA focused on variety identification attended by ~30 participants, five for participation in our statewide phenology study each attended by 5-18 participants, and one at the first annual Lā ‘Ulu Breadfruit Festival on breadfruit varieties and cultivation attended by ~150 people.
+We have given 11 presentations, two at the Hawaii State Farmers Union United on breadfruit grafting and propagation attended by ~50 participants each, two at Hawaii Farmer Union chapters for Waimanalo and Maui on general breadfruit growing practices each attended by ~30 participants, one at the USDA focused on variety identification attended by ~30 participants, five for participation in our statewide phenology study each attended by 5-18 participants, and one at the first annual Lā ‘Ulu Breadfruit Festival on breadfruit varieties and cultivation attended by ~150 people.
 We have conducted one field day at our Waimanalo breadfruit variety trial attended by ~35 people in year one, and four additional workshops in year two on traditional breadfruit cultivation and nutrient management.
 We have published one scientific journal article in Sustainability, and a second is under review for the journal HortTech.

 We are currently analyzing results from our farm surveys and trials, conducting a nutrient deficiency trial, and monitoring our statewide variety trials.
 Each of these is expected to result in both extension and peer reviewed articles.
-Individual farm reports will be generated for all farmer participants (43).
+Individual farm reports were generated for all farmer participants (43) in year two.

 - VARIETY IDENTIFICATION